 At that time, it was still pretty rough.
 I was still hampered by the append-only nature of files, and so I put the stored diagnostic logging into a nested JSON field.
 I also didn't have a good way to query and filter on records so that only relevant contextual diagnostic information made it into the event.

 I'm happy to say that those problems are solved, and I've got a showcase application that dumps records to an in-memory SQL database on exception, then queries the database for records with a correlation id.
 On top of that, it also integrates with Sentry and Honeycomb to display the diagnostic statements as breadcrumbs or traces, respectively.
-I am calling this feature "backtracing" because
+I am calling the "dumping of ring buffer traces" feature "backtrace" because

-TRACE statements can go away and then comb back.
+TRACE statements can go away and then come back.
 I think this is safe – I don't think anyone's used "backtrace" and "stacktrace" as synonyms for years now, and I think this makes more sense anyway.
-(I did find a support article from Veritas that also uses this terminology, so I am vindicated.)
+(I did find a support article from Veritas that also uses this terminology, and spdlog also uses this terminology, so I am vindicated.)